DOS boot sector (either on the partition itself or in the diskette boot sector)

 disk management software.

-boot record is also entry "Backup Boot Sector
+In the FAT32 boot record is also entry "Backup Boot Sector"

 Please take care during modifications that this sector-relative offset of the